ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - fixed bug where highlight sound played with empty stashtabs
  - fetching does not resume when closing and opening the overlay anymore
+ - lootfilter now always shows 6 links and 6 sockets even when recipe section at top

 #### 1.1.1